Checklist For Buying A Website

 - If content is a major factor when buying a site, make sure its unique on the web and not copied off of other sites by using copyscape.com.
 This service is well worth its price!
 Make sure the seller owns all copyrights to the content as well and demand that info in writing.

-- How many other websites link to the site and are these quality backlinks, or mostly links from scraper sites?
+– How many other websites link to the site and are these quality backlinks, or mostly links from scraper sites?
 Are the back links most likely permanent?
 Are they placed within content, or only in comments?
-Are there back links from .edu websites which are highly valuable?
+Are there back links from .edu websites which are considered very valuable?
+Are they from regular content pages, or only forums?

-- Where is most of the traffic coming in from?
-Spam and scraper sites, other countries or a variety of blogs, websites, search engines and through the main keywords?
+– Where is most of the traffic coming in from?
+Spam and scraper sites, other countries or a variety of blogs, websites, social media pages, search engines and through the main keywords?

-- For smaller websites, generate a free sitemap with tools like xml-sitemap generator to get a better idea of the scope and organization of the website.
-For larger websites having the actual analytics info would be more useful, because it will be easier to analyze it through a program, than having to look at thousands of individual links.
-In any case, ask to get your own login to view analytics, or to install your own program.
+– For smaller websites, generate a free sitemap with tools like xml-sitemap generator to get a better idea of the scope and organization of the website.
+For larger websites having the actual analytics info is more useful, because it will be easier to analyze it through a program, than having to look at thousands of individual links.
+In any case, ask to get your own login to view analytics, or to install your own analytics code for at least a few days.

 - Run several other website analysis tools, like the ones listed in our free analysis website tools category.